BilgiPasa/sorting-algorithms/README.md

 Implemented languages (from fastest to slowest**): Java, C#, Python.

 *According to my tests.
-(I didn't include any built in sorter to the list.)
+(I didn't include any language's built in sorter to the list.)

 **According to my tests when I use Selection Sort.

 -------------------------------------------------------------------------------------------------

+The codes' file locations:

-If we give an example of Selection Sort, (use backward slashes if you use Windows file manager):
+If we give an example from Selection Sort, (use backward slashes if you use Windows file manager)

-The C# code is in the MadeInC#/SelectionSort/SelectionSort/Program.cs file
+the Java code is in the MadeInJava/src/SelectionSort.java file,

-The Java code is in the MadeInJava/src/SelectionSort.java file
+the C# code is in the MadeInC#/SelectionSort/SelectionSort/Program.cs file and

-The Python code is in the made_in_python/selection_sort.py file
+the Python code is in the made_in_python/selection_sort.py file.

 -------------------------------------------------------------------------------------------------